datajoint/datajoint-docs/src/elements/management/team.md

 ## External contributors

 The principal components of the Resource are developed and distributed as open-source projects and external contributions are welcome.
-We have adopted the following Contribution Guide for DataJoint, DataJoint Elements, and related open-source tools: https://docs.datajoint.org/python/community/02-Contribute.html
+We have adopted a [Contribution Guide](/community/contribution) for DataJoint, DataJoint Elements, and related open-source tools.